 Yale School of Drama offers graduate training programs in every theatrical discipline.
 This web site includes information on the School of Drama's mission and objectives, history, faculty and staff, performance schedule, and application procedures.
-You may also request a copy of our current program information brochure or click here to read the brochure.
+You may also request a copy of our current admissions brochure or click here to read the admissions brochure.

 Please be sure to visit the pages for our various areas of study (listed on the left), as well as the VIDEO introductions from the Dean James Bundy and department chairs.
 We hope you’ll consider joining us in New Haven for one of our Visitor Days to be scheduled this fall.
 A campus visit affords you the opportunity to get to know us and learn more about the programs of study and life at Yale School of Drama.
 Please view the Visitor Day information page to view a schedule of events.

 Yale University offers a wealth of information on visiting and living in New Haven, as well elements of the student experience.
 For further information please visit the main Yale University web site.